nalinbhatt/mTree_doc_develop/docs/source/reference.rst

                                     'short_name': 'agent_file.AgentClass 5'}
                                     }

-We are going to evaluate a single in this **address_book** dictionary and explore what each information means in the figure below.
+We are going to evaluate a single entry in this **address_book** dictionary and explore what each information means in the figure below.

 .. figure:: _static/reference_address_book_dict.png